BenQuigley/AttackVectors/README.md

 ### Methods

-The methods used to find more domains are detailed in the [pull requests](https://github.com/MassMove/AttackVectors/pulls?q=is%3Apr+sort%3Acreated-asc+) - spme highlights:
+The methods used to find more domains are detailed in the [pull requests](https://github.com/MassMove/AttackVectors/pulls?q=is%3Apr+sort%3Acreated-asc+) - some highlights:

 - We started with basic Google-fu using a sentence from their about page: https://www.google.com/search?q=%22Metric+Media+was+established+to+fill+the+void+in+community+news+after+years+of+decline+in+local+reporting+by+legacy+media.%22 (click on: "repeat the search with the omitted results included")